ixdlabs/spotify-player-widgets/README.md

 A Fluitter package that provides Spotify player widgets, which can be used to seamlessly connect with your Spotify app.

+## Features

+TODO: List what your package can do.
+Maybe include images, gifs, or videos.

 #### Widgets Demo

 <p>
   <img src="https://github.com/ixdlabs/spotify-player-widgets/blob/master/previews/spotify_player.gif?raw=true"